birbkeks/Firefox-Titlebar-Button-Fix/README.md

 </p>

 # How to install

+>[!IMPORTANT]
+>Make sure to apply Dark or Light theme from Extensions & Themes to make it work.

 You need to create `chrome` folder in your Profile Directory, you can find it from `about:support`.

 After creating `chrome` folder, put `userChrome.css` file in it.